mmirman/rpc-framework/README.md

 Examples
 --------

-* src/RPCTest.hs contains a worked example.
+* src/RPCTest.hs is an example.
+    * It runs two worlds, Client and Server, both on localhost, one on port 9000 and the other on 9001.
     * To run and build it:  `make run`
     * To build it: `make test`
-    * To run it after building it: `./test`
+    * To run it after building it: `./rpc-test`